PatrickHession02/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

     }

 The code snippet employs std::lock_guard to manage a mutex, ensuring that only one thread can access memory at a time, which prevents the screen from displaying random bursts of characters.
 This mechanism automatically unlocks the mutex when the lock_guard object goes out of scope.
 This is a fundamental aspect of RAII (Resource Acquisition Is Initialization) in C++, guaranteeing that resources are properly released, even if an exception occurs within the scope.
-This automatic unlocking mechanism prevents deadlocks and ensures thread safety by releasing the lock when the scope in which the lock_guard was created is exited.
+This automatic unlocking mechanism prevents deadlocks and ensures thread safety by releasing the lock when the scope in which the lock_guard was created is exited.[4]

 ## Modern C++
 My code showcases various aspects of Modern C++ design philosophy, leveraging the language's standard library features and modern programming paradigms to achieve concurrency, robustness, and maintainability.

 **Standard Library Containers (`std::vector`):**
   - The code utilizes `std::vector` for managing two-dimensional data (matrix) representing the raindrop animation.
-Vectors provide dynamic arrays with automatic memory management, allowing for flexible storage of elements.
+Vectors provide dynamic arrays with automatic memory management, allowing for flexible storage of elements.[1]

 - **Modern Random Number Generation (`std::rand()` replaced with `<random>`):**
   - Instead of using the older `rand()` function, the code employs `std::rand()` and `<random>` header for random number generation.
-This modern approach provides better randomness and flexibility in generating random numbers.
+This modern approach provides better randomness and flexibility in generating random numbers.[3]

 - **Concurrency with Threads (`std::thread`):**
   - The code uses `std::thread` to create multiple threads for simulating raindrops concurrently.
 This approach leverages modern C++ features for multithreading, enhancing performance and efficiency.
 [2]

 - **Exception Handling (try-catch blocks):**
   - The code incorporates exception handling using `try-catch` blocks to gracefully handle runtime errors, such as exceptions thrown during the raindrop simulation or matrix printing.
-This ensures robustness and reliability of the program.
+This ensures robustness and reliability of the program.[1]

 - **Synchronization with Mutex (`std::mutex`):**
   - The code employs `std::mutex` for synchronization, ensuring that access to shared resources (such as the console output) is properly coordinated among multiple threads.
-This prevents data races and ensures thread safety.
+This prevents data races and ensures thread safety.[5]

 - **Use of Standard Library Utilities:**
   - Standard library utilities like `std::this_thread::sleep_for` for introducing delays and `SetConsoleTextAttribute` for changing console text color are used.
-This demonstrates the utilization of existing C++ standard library functionalities to achieve desired behavior efficiently.
+This demonstrates the utilization of existing C++ standard library functionalities to achieve desired behavior efficiently.[2]

 - **Modern C++ Features (auto keyword, range-based for loops):**
   - The code utilizes modern C++ features such as the `auto` keyword for automatic type deduction and range-based for loops for concise iteration over elements of containers.
-These features improve code readability and maintainability.
+These features improve code readability and maintainability.[1]

 - **Encapsulation with Namespaces:**
   - All functions and data related to the raindrop animation are encapsulated within the `MatrixFall` namespace.
 This promotes modularity, prevents naming conflicts, and enhances code organization and clarity.
 All functions and data related to the raindrop animation are encapsulated within the MatrixFall namespace.
-This promotes modularity, prevents naming conflicts, and enhances code organization and clarity.
+This promotes modularity, prevents naming conflicts, and enhances code organization and clarity.[1]

 -**A clean main function:**
 Towards the end of the project, after I had everything else working, I removed all unnecessary code and kept the main() function as clean as possible while retaining functionality.
 This is important to do as it provides a clear separation of concerns in my project and prevents the code from becoming confusing or unreadable.
-The main() function's sole purpose is to run the Rain functionality and its tests.
+The main() function's sole purpose is to run the Rain functionality and its tests.[1]

 <img src="https://raw.githubusercontent.com/PatrickHession02/digital-rain-cpp/main/docs/assets/images/Screenshot 2024-03-22 111744.png" width="600" height="400">